daffainfo/ctf-writeup/HSCTF 2023/trios/README.md

 > what number is a trio?

 ## About the Challenge
-We have been given a script file called `trios.py`.
+We were given a script file called `trios.py`.
 Here is the content of the file

 ```python
 import random